Chia-Network/chialisp-web/docs/debugging.md

 0xdeadbeef [()] => (didn't finish)
 ```

-Every program starts with `(a 2 3)` where 2 is the program, and 3 is the solution.
+Every verbose output starts with `(a 2 3)` which simply represents the whole puzzle being run with whole solution.
+If you're debugging, this will likely have an output of `(didn't finish)`.
 We can trace the appearances of `(didn't finish)` down until we find the deepest failure to evaluate.
 In this example, we see that it is trying to run `0xdeadbeef` as a program to access a value in the solution.
 The solution is just `()` which is obviously not deep enough, so it throws an error.
 We should have quoted the atom before we passed it to `sha256`.

 ## Common errors